The best Black Friday deals 2019 in the UK

 Amazon Fire HD 10 Kids Edition:

 This is Apple's new entry-level iPad for 2019, so it was anything but guaranteed that it'd be discounted in Black Friday sales.
-You can save £30 off the version with mobile internet, in case you want to search the web on the go, or use cloud storage (since that 32GB internal storage isn't huge).
+You can save £50 off the Wi-Fi version making it the cheapest new iPad in the land.

 View Deal